 Other conditions that you should check include coughing and limping.
 The two conditions can be relieved by slowing down the exercise.
-But if the conditions persist, you should stop the run and call a veterinarian.
+But if the conditions persist, you should stop everything and call a veterinarian.

 See This Brief Video on How to Treat Heat Stroke in Dogs

-6. After Jogging, Let Your Dog Cool Down
+6. At the End of the Exercise, Let Your Dog Cool Down

-First, slow down your running as you prepare to end your exercise session.
+First, slow down the exercise as you prepare to end the workout session.
 This will allow your dog's heart rate and body temperature return to normal.